Amarnath Express

 It is named after the Amarnath Temple which is located in the union territory of Jammu and Kashmir and is 1 of 3 trains that connect Guwahati and Jammu Tawi, the other being the Lohit Express and Kamakhya–Shri Mata Vaishno Devi Katra Express.

 Coaches

-The 15653 / 54 Guwahati Jammu Tawi Amarnath Express has 1 AC 2 tier, 2 AC 3 tier, 14 Sleeper Class, 4 General Unreserved & 2 SLR (Seating cum Luggage Rake) Coaches.
+The 15653 / 54 Guwahati Jammu Tawi Amarnath Express has 1 AC 2 tier, 2 AC 3 tier, 14 Sleeper Class, 4 General Unreserved and 2 SLR (Seating cum Luggage Rake) Coaches.
 In addition, it carries a Pantry car coach.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15653 Guwahati Jammu Tawi Amarnath Express covers the distance of 2431 km in 47 hours 15 mins (51.45 km/hr) & in 48 hours 45 mins as 15654 Jammu Tawi Guwahati Amarnath Express (49.87 km/hr).
+The 15653 Guwahati Jammu Tawi Amarnath Express covers the distance of 2431 km in 47 hours 15 mins (51.45 km/h) and in 48 hours 45 mins as 15654 Jammu Tawi Guwahati Amarnath Express (49.87 km/h).

 Routeing

 The 15653 / 54 Guwahati Jammu Tawi Amarnath Express runs from: